chrislam1987/FBPhotoBox/README.md

 This plugin is just finished the core part.
 Please give a try and giving feedbacks to me, as this is my first personal project : )

-[DEMO HERE: but the tag box cant display in JSBIN, sorry about that] (http://jsbin.com/UJAnutaQ/1)

 External Resource Using:

 ICON: http://flaticons.net/